PORTUGAL - OPORTO - COCKBURN'S PORT LODGE

 A visit to Porto and the Port Houses/Lodges across the River Duero in Vila Nova de Gaia.

-It is a pleasant walk across the famous Dom Luís I Bridge to get there.
+To get there, it is a pleasant walk across the famous Dom Luís I Bridge.

 COCKBURN'S PORT LODGE

-Our excellent tour guide, who's name I have unfortunately lost, took us through the 90-minute tour explaining the history of Cockburn's as we went around the vast lodge.
+Our excellent tour guide, whose name I have unfortunately lost, took us on a 90-minute tour, explaining the history of Cockburn's as we went around the vast lodge.

 He explained.

-Cockburn's have always questioned the so-called ‘rules’ for making port.
-Back in 1815, Robert and John Cockburn, two brothers from Scotland, bypassed the stuffy merchant’s fair in Porto and bought the very best grapes directly from farmers upriver in the Douro.
+Cockburns have always questioned the so-called 'rules' for making port.
+In 1815, Robert and John Cockburn, two brothers from Scotland, bypassed the stuffy merchant's fair in Porto and bought the best grapes directly from farmers upriver in the Douro.

-Ever since, they have done things their own way, declaring vintage years whenever they feel it is right, regardless of what rival port houses might think.
+Ever since, they have done things their way, declaring vintage years whenever they feel it is correct, regardless of what rival port houses might think.
 In 1969, they launched Special Reserve, bridging the gap between rarefied vintage years and ruby port.
-A big part of this was the decision to use a good proportion of Touriga Nacional, a low-yielding grape that everyone else had pretty much abandoned.
+A big part of this was the decision to use a good proportion of Touriga Nacional, a low-yielding grape everyone else had pretty much abandoned.
 To meet demand, John Henry Smithes, also known as the Cowboy of the Douro, planted large areas of Touriga Nacional, the quintessential port grape, in the upper Douro.
-This was a region once considered out of bounds for respectable producers, and which became known as Cockburn’s Country.
+This region was considered out of bounds for respectable producers and became known as Cockburn's Country.

 At Cockburn's Lodge in the centre of historic Vila Nova de Gaia, which is the other side of the river to Porto itself, they still age their ports in oak vats made by some of the last in-house coopers in the region.
 The vines that supply Cockburn's are grown up and down the beautiful Douro Valley, the world's oldest demarcated wine region and a UNESCO-protected landscape, especially at Quinta dos Canais, their home in the region.

-The wine barrels stopped being transported from the vineyards to Porto by the river in 1964 and now arrive by road.
-Seen in this video are the famous Barco boats, which are now mainly for tourist trips.
+In 1964, wine barrels stopped being transported from the vineyards to Porto by river and now arrive by road.
+Seen in this video are the famous Barco boats, which are now mainly used for tourist trips.

 We were shown some vintage ports.
-All vintage port has two years in the barrel and then spends the rest of their time in the bottle, which is why it always needs to be decanted.
+All vintage ports spend two years in the barrel and then spend the rest of their time in the bottle, which is why they always need to be decanted.

-Then, we were shown some very old vintage ports.
+Then, we were shown some ancient vintage ports.

 At the end of the tour, we settled down to enjoy the three ports provided.